renatamuy/mystacina/CUSTOMIZE.md

 > Note that the `url` and `baseurl` settings are used to generate the links of the website, as explained in the [install instructions](INSTALL.md).

 All changes made to this file are only visible after you rebuild the website.
 That means that you need to run `bundle exec jekyll serve` again if you are running the website locally or push your changes to GitHub if you are using GitHub Pages.
 All other changes are visible immediately, you only need to refresh the page.

-## Modifying the CV information

-There are currently 2 different ways of generating the CV page content.
-The first one is by using a json file located in [assets/json/resume.json](assets/json/resume.json).
-It is a [known standard](https://jsonresume.org/) for creating a CV programmatically.
-The second one, currently used as a fallback when the json file is not found, is by using a yml file located in [\_data/cv.yml](_data/cv.yml).
-This was the original way of creating the CV page content and since it is more human readable than a json file we decided to keep it as an option.

-What this means is, if there is no resume data defined in [\_config.yml](_config.yml) and loaded via a json file, it will load the contents of [\_data/cv.yml](_data/cv.yml).
-If you want to use the [\_data/cv.yml](_data/cv.yml) file as the source of your CV, you must delete the [assets/json/resume.json](assets/json/resume.json) file.

 ## Modifying the user and repository information